Unpacking Black Hole Complementarity: Black hole complementarity

 \subsection{Operational and descriptive complementarity}

-As I have described it so far, black hole complementarity is an operational principle, i.e., a principle that makes essential, ineliminable reference to the capabilities of observers.
-Let me set it out explicitly: \begin{quote} \textbf{Operational complementarity}: No experiment attempting to create the observation of a direct contradiction of the rules of quantum mechanics by a single observer near, or in, black holes will succeed, as long as that observer cannot empirically access Planck-scale physics. \end{quote}
+I have introduced black hole complementarity as an operational principle, that is, a principle that makes essential, ineliminable reference to the capabilities of observers.
+After all, I was concerned with what sorts of experiments Bob, a particular observer, can or cannot do.
+Let's make explicit this way of thinking: \begin{quote} Operational complementarity: No experiment attempting to create the observation of a direct contradiction of the rules of quantum mechanics by a single observer near, or in, black holes will succeed. \end{quote}

-A word on what we mean by ``observer'' here.
-Obviously we don't mean actual an human, even though that might be suggested by names such as ``Alice'' and ``Bob''.
-After all, it is implausible for a human to survive and conduct measurements in extreme regions like that between the stretched horizon and the true horizon.
-Rather, an ``observer'' here is some kind of observational system that can collect and process quantum mechanical data.
-I will leave the notion of ``observer'' underspecified beyond this admittedly vague characterization.
-However, once we start considering examples, it should be clear what sorts of things might be observers in the relevant sense.
-And despite these systems not usually being humans, we will stick with the human-name convention common in this literature.
-But if that bothers you, it might help you to imagine some exquisitely sensitive automated instrument rather than a human.
+What do we mean by `observer' here?
+Obviously, we don't mean a human, though that might be suggested by `Alice' and `Bob'.
+After all, humans can't plausibly survive and experiment in the extreme regimes near black holes.
+Rather, an `observer' here is some kind of experimental system that can collect and process quantum mechanical data.
+(Note that acquiring such data may also require being able to intervene on relevant quantum degrees of freedom to some extent.
+So really the notion at play here is that of an observer-agent, though I will simply use the term `observer'.)
+So these systems might be better imagined as some exquisitely sensitive automated instrument rather than a human.
+Nevertheless, we'll stick with the human-name convention common in this literature.

+There is one important constraint on what we consider as observers: We will assume that observers are only able to probe or control physics that is above the Planck scale.
+The main reason for this restriction is that we don't know how to coherently conceive of physical systems that can acquire fine-grained information about, and control over, Planck-scale degrees of freedom so as to count as observers.